ABOUT OUR STAFF

 So you won’t see the cooking-by-numbers, with six fixed menus and pre-ordained shopping lists, which is the stroke of genius by which some of our competitors turn school-leavers into chefs.

 In order to keep all of our promises without wearing our team out, we also have a high ratio of staff to guests.
 This means neither illness nor injury can leave you cooking your own breakfast, except on the staff’s weekly day off.
+You will be able to choose which day your staff have as their day off in your week.

 With so many regular guests, we are under enormous pressure to maintain quality.
 Having John Yates-Smith on hand (and, in particular, his deputy Annabel Clifton) helps us do so, but to be doubly sure we take your feedback on the day you leave.
 Praise and gratitude are passed on, while any suggestion or criticism is debated at great length and acted on if possible.